Not Introvert. Not Extrovert. The Otrovert Personality Type Explained

 It wasn’t until I discovered the concept of Otherness and the personality type known as the otrovert that the internal tension I’d lived with my whole life suddenly made sense.
 For the first time, I had a name for the way I experienced the world, and I felt like I was finally standing inside a description that fit me – not just superficially, but profoundly.
 I can finally say: I am an otrovert.
 Not an introvert, not an extrovert, but something distinct – a type of people that most personality psychology has never fully captured before.

-What Is an Otrovert – and Why You’ve Never Heard of It Before
+What Are the Common Traits of The Otrovert Personality? – and Why You’ve Never Heard of It Before

 The term otrovert was introduced in 2025 – so, yes, it is very new – by psychiatrist Dr. Rami Kaminski and has been gaining attention as a new lens on personality outside the traditional introvert/extrovert framework.
 In his work and through the Otherness Institute, Kaminski argues that some people simply never fully transition from solitary awareness to communal belonging in the way most people do.
 This isn’t a disorder or a pathology – it’s a distinct relational orientation that shapes how a person experiences connection, social engagement, and their own inner world.